-If your organisation meets the criteria identified in one of the statements below, and you can provide supporting evidence, you do not need to complete questions 1-15:
+If your organisation meets the criteria identified in one of the statements below, you do not need to complete questions F1-F15.
+In that case, please enclose evidence.

-- You have, within the last twelve months, successfully completed a prequalification application undertaken by an assessment provider able to demonstrate that its information gathering process conforms to PAS91; - You have, within the last twelve months, successfully met the assessment requirements of a construction-related scheme in registered membership of the Safety Schemes in Procurement (SSIP); - You hold a UKAS or equivalent accredited independent third party certificate of compliance with BS ISO 45001.
+- You have, within the last twelve months, successfully completed a prequalification application undertaken by an assessment provider able to demonstrate that its information gathering process conforms to - You have, within the last twelve months, successfully met the assessment requirements of a constructionrelated scheme in registered membership of the Safety Schemes in Procurement (SSIP); - You hold a UKAS or equivalent accredited independent third party certificate of compliance with BS OHSAS 18001.
 Note 1: